MileHacker Logo

 Early Inhabitants & Colonial Era

 Nauru's history is deeply intertwined with its vast phosphate deposits.
 These rich resources, formed from bird guano over millions of years, made the island a valuable prize for colonial powers.
 Micronesian and Polynesian peoples originally inhabited Nauru, developing a culture based on fishing and a limited form of agriculture.
-These early inhabitants lived largely isolated, their traditions shaped by the rhythms of island life.
+These early inhabitants lived largely isolated, their long-standing beliefs shaped by the rhythms of island life.

 Independence & Economic Shift

 Nauru gained independence in 1968.
-At that time, it used to be one of the wealthiest nations per capita in the world, thanks to its phosphate revenue.
+At that time, it used to be one of the wealthiest nations per capita on the planet, thanks to its phosphate revenue.
 This wealth allowed the small nation to invest in social services and the underlying framework.
 However, by the late 20th century, the phosphate resources were almost completely depleted.
 This depletion, combined with environmental damage from decades of mining, led to a severe economic decline.

 Historical Milestones